About

 About me

-I have worked in education for over 25 years, serving as a teacher, instructional coach, site leader, professional development facilitator, and published author.
+I have worked in education for three decades, serving as a teacher, instructional coach, site leader, professional development facilitator, and published author.
 While working in schools, I developed a Teaching Fellows program for new teachers, in-house professional development tailored to the needs of the staff, built instructional coaching programs, and served as the Dean of Faculty where I oversaw the overhaul of teacher growth and evaluation.
 I also supported new teachers across the state of California as they developed their skills as early-career educators.

 Professional Experience